SherG/skeleventy2/site/blog/how-to-prepare-for-new-hamsphire-winters.md

 If you're not using a thermostat-controlled propane stove or pellet stove, it's likely your home will be cold before morning.

-You can put an "all-night" (a large log) into your fireplace or wood stove, but that log will burnout long before dawn.
+You can put an "all-nighter" (a large log) into your fireplace or wood stove, but that log will burn out long before dawn.

 I've tried oil-filled radiators and found these to be inefficient electricity guzzlers.